 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions towards the graduate degree credit and graduate coursework (50%) requirements.
-Coursework earned five or more years prior to admission to the master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
+Coursework earned ten or more years prior to admission to the master’s degree is not allowed to satisfy requirements.

-No credits earned while a UW–Madison University Special student are allowed to count toward the degree.
+No credits earned while a University Special student are allowed to transfer toward the degree.

 Probation